TROJail: Trajectory-Level Optimization for Multi-Turn Large Language Model Jailbreaks with Process Rewards: Experiments

 \section{Experiments}

-In this section, we first describe the experimental setup and then present the main results, which show that RL-MTJail substantially outperforms existing baselines across multiple victim models and benchmarks.
-Further analyses demonstrate that the learned policy generalizes well and adapts effectively to task difficulty.
+In this section, we first describe the experimental setup (Section~\ref{sec:experimental_setups}) and then present the main results (Section~\ref{sec:main_results}), which show that TROJail substantially outperforms existing baselines across multiple victim models and benchmarks.
+We also conduct in-depth analyses (Section~\ref{sec:analysis}) on transferability, turn limit, prompt difficulty, component ablations, and sensitivity to better understand our method.
+Additional experimental results, including diversity analysis, judge model validation, sensitivity analysis, and cost analysis, are provided in Appendix~\ref{appendix:diversity}, Appendix~\ref{appendix:reliability_of_judger}, Appendix~\ref{appendix:sensitivity_analysis}, and Appendix~\ref{appendix:cost_analysis}, respectively.